tuvo1106/aws-primer/certified_solutions_architect.md

 #### _Redshift Use Case_

-- We want to continously COPY data from EMR, S3, and DynamoDB to power a custome Business Intelligence tool.
+- We want to continuously COPY data from EMR, S3, and DynamoDB to power a custom Business Intelligence tool.
 - Using a third party library, we can connect and query Redshift for data.

 ---